loki3/flexagonator/docs/draw-apis.md

 There are two different functions you can use to draw the current state of a folded flexagon.
-Both take an object that describes various options for how the flexagon should be drawn and both return a `ScriptButtons` object that can be used to turn mouse clicks into flexes.
+Both take an object that describes various options for how the flexagon should be drawn and both return a `RegionForFlexes` object that describes where various flexes can be performed.
 They differ in how you pass information about the flexagon itself, which could come either from an instance of `FlexagonManager` or bundled up in `DrawFlexagonObjects`.